Our Mission

 The History of Oasis tlc

-Members of the Middletown Township Committee, the Mayor, Monmouth Conservation Foundation, NJDEP Green Acres, and NY/NJ Baykeeper have been completely supportive and helpful to us in our endeavor.
-With the help of our first capital campaign, we were able to close on our first farm in 2011.
-The facility is surrounded by land purchased by the state, county and Middletown Township for public use.
-The portion afforded to OASIS tlc is central to this land.
-It is here that we are operating the first step of our farmstead model and manage the transitional program for young adults with autism.
+Members of the Middletown Township Committee, the Mayor, Monmouth Conservation Foundation, NJDEP Green Acres, and NY/NJ Baykeeper have been incredibly supportive throughout this endeavor.
+With the success of the organization’s first capital campaign, OASIS tlc closed on its first farm in 2011.
+The facility is surrounded by land preserved by the state, county, and Middletown Township for public use, with OASIS tlc centrally located within it.
+It is here that the first step of the farmstead model was established and where transitional programming for young autistic adults continues today.

-We believe, as parents of autistic individuals, that the peaceful farm setting and the closeness to nature is a truly rewarding and therapeutic work environment for these challenged individuals.
-We also feel strongly that there is a need for the public as a whole to think about how we treat our environment.
-We look forward to having our children and their peers teach others the importance of conservation, good nutrition, the humane treatment of animals and the benefits of good outdoor physical labor.
+As parents of autistic individuals, we believe the peaceful farm setting and closeness to nature provide a rewarding and therapeutic work environment.
+We also believe strongly in the importance of environmental stewardship and hope our children and their peers will help teach others about conservation, good nutrition, humane animal care, and the value of meaningful outdoor work.